2.5L

 Every ingredient declared on the label.
 The Trust Hub explains what each one does and the standards behind it.

-Calcium hydroxide creamy putty — the primary binder.
+Calcium-hydroxide creamy paste matured under water — the primary binder (in India: fat lime, IS 712 Class C).
 Cures by atmospheric CO₂ reaction into microcrystalline calcium carbonate.
 CAS 1305-62-0, 20–30% by mass per SDS.
 The chemistry that defines lime paint.

 Calcium carbonate fillers — provide body, opacity, and the chalky matt depth characteristic of cured lime surfaces.
 Inert mineral fillers, no further reaction during cure.